Table of Contents

 Any piece of equipment with moving parts could run into a problem if left without care.
 Moisture will get in the cracks between the moving parts, and rust will form.
-It’s best to cover it with a tarp between every workout, especially cardio machines where sensitive movement is more important than weight machines.
+It’s best to cover it with a tarp between every workout.

-Still, the equipment may last for many years.
-Muscle Beach is a famous spot that for decades has had an outdoor gym full of machines, right next to the ocean, where the machines obviously show some rust have have fared okay.
+Some weight equipment may last for many years.
+Muscle Beach is a famous spot that for decades has had an outdoor gym full of machines, right next to the ocean, where the machines obviously show some rust and have fared okay.

 There are covers you can get for cardio equipment, like the above waterproof cover that fits the Concept2 model D and E rower.